 The take-up rail must be as close as possible (without touching) to the bed of your machine.

-Check the height of the take-up rail, and if needed, follow step 1 to adjust the height of the take-up rail.
+However, the clamps on the take-up rail affect how close the rail is to the bed of your machine.
+Do the following to make sure the take-up rail is in the correct position: